Turns out, the secrets to making better biscuits and gravy can be found on online review sites. You just have to know where to look.

 That model is working for Junction Kitchen & Provisions, and it’s the new template for running a successful small business in the age of online reviews.
 If you’re in the Charleston, South Carolina area, be sure to stop at Kimana’s restaurant for a Monte Cristo sandwich, cornmeal fried catfish, glass of pinot noir, or of course, the famous biscuits and gravy (with sausage or mushroom gravy).

-If you’re a small business owner, request a demo to see how Womply can help protect your online business reputation so you can attract more customers.
+If you’re a small business owner, Womply can help protect your online business reputation so you can attract more customers.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!